 - Erratic behavior and mood swings

-Behavioral signs between trips are far more subjective, but many LSD users regularly suffer depression, mood swings and a preoccupation with getting and using the drug.
+Signs of LSD use between actual trips are far more subjective, but many LSD users regularly suffer depression, mood swings and a preoccupation with getting and using the drug.

 Treatment for LSD Abuse

 While the drug is dangerous, it is not physically addictive in the same manner as other drugs.
 Detox is generally unnecessary if it is the only drug someone abuses, but proper rehab is important to break behavioral patterns and screen for mental health issues.
-Treatment includes the following aspects:

-Treatment also includes aftercare support, local peer groups and ongoing mental health care.
+Proper treatment for LSD abuse also includes quality aftercare including support groups and ongoing mental health care.